Ntando007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line: Disply specific line only in a file.

-7-file: Creating file using shell script.
+7-file: Creating file in shell.

 8-cwd_state: Save current state of directory.